Ongoing Summary of Enforcement Matters from the City's Inspector General

 In the remaining seven (7) investigations, the Board found probable cause.
 Of these, four (4) were dismissed after meetings with the subjects were held (at which meetings the subjects overcame the Board's findings); one (1) case resulted in a finding by the Board that the subjects violated the campaign contribution limitations in the Ordinance but brought themselves into compliance, and the Board issued an advisory opinion modifying and clarifying the conclusions made in the LIG's final investigative report; two (2) resulted in settlement agreements.
 In the final investigation, the Board made different findings: (i) as to the first issue, involving failure to cooperate with the LIG's investigation, the Board again concluded that failure to cooperate is a serious matter, but beyond the Board's purview, and referred that issue back to the LIG and Law Department for appropriate action under chapter 2-55 of the Municipal Code; (ii) the Board found that the record before it warranted a finding that there was no probable cause to conclude that there were violations of the gift and political activity restrictions; and (iii) the remaining issue, involving failure to maintain time records, went to a merits hearing, and as a result the Board settled the matter for the maximum fine for these violations: $5,000.

-There are currently no completed IG investigations awaiting adjudication by the Board of Ethics.
+There are currently no completed IG investigations awaiting final resolution by the Board.

 In all but one (1) case, the Board found probable cause; the status of each case is explained below.

 In the first case, 141284.IG, involving alleged post-employment violations, the Board made a preliminary finding of probable cause, met with the subject and the subject’s attorney in April 2015, and after that meeting, voted 6-0 to determine that the subject had rebutted the probable cause finding, not violated the Ordinance, and dismissed the matter outright.